thadclay/catapult/README.md

   ✓ delete dictionary - Working as expected.
 Returns status code 401.
   ✓ create/modify pair - Working as expected.
 Returns status code 401.

 I also noticed that none of the delete methods delete data although the responses returned are stating that the delete was successful.
-I queried those dictionaries/keys again with the Get all Keys and Get a Value api's and the deleted dictionary or value that I requested to be deleted still was returned.
+I queried those dictionaries/keys again with the Get all Keys and Get a Value api's and the deleted dictionary or value that I requested to be deleted was returned.